resiprocate/resiprocate/resip/rend/readme.txt

                                                            (default: 0)

-Note:  At a minimum the following command line options MUST be specified:
+WARNING:  At a minimum the following command line options MUST be specified:
   --localuri=STRING                                        Local URI
                                                            (transports)
                                                            (default: null)